Prachanda Criticism of Government Policy: Calls for Inclusive Parliamentary Process

 The Maoist Centre chair accuses the government of dismantling last year’s reforms and sidelining parliamentary input in policy-making.

-However, he accused the current government of scrapping that reform to maintain unchecked control.
+According to Prachanda, the current government scrapped the reform to maintain unchecked control.
 “They didn’t want to risk losing two-thirds dominance.
 That’s why they reversed last year’s provision,” he claimed.
-“This shows the authoritarian mindset of the government.
-They think having the numbers means they can do anything.”
+Prachanda accused the government of displaying an authoritarian mindset, relying on numerical strength rather than democratic norms.

-Prachanda concluded by demanding that the policy be corrected and made inclusive and accountable.
+He concluded by demanding the policy be corrected and made inclusive.
 “Parliamentary discussions should not be symbolic.
-I urge the government to stop treating them as a formality.”
+I urge the government to stop treating them as a formality,” Prachanda emphasized.
+He also encouraged civil society and media to hold the government accountable for transparency in the policy-making process.

 How did you feel after reading this news?